Templating

 located in either the Spec.HelmCharts

-or Spec.KustomizationRefs
+or the Spec.KustomizationRefs

 sections.